Food Poisoning Archives - The Law Office of WT Johnson Blog

 Currently, there have been 65 class-action lawsuits filed against the food industry for unlabeled GMO ingredients.
 Although some cases have failed, others have resulted in multi-million dollar settlements.
 This battle is just beginning as the long-term effects of GMOs are emerging.
 As the results of more GMO studies are released, and more consumers desire to reclaim their rights; the court cases will grow.

-Contact the professionals at W.T.
+Contact W.T.
 Johnson to set up a free consultation today.

 Food poisoning is no joke, and anyone who has experienced the wrath can attest to its severity.
 Young children, pregnant women, and the elderly risk more severe side effects from food poisoning.
 If someone you know fits any of those categories and has food poisoning like symptoms, please have them contact a doctor immediately!
 Below is some information on how we get food poisoning, where we get it, and how we can prevent it!